Nonreciprocal Synchronization of Active Quantum Spins: Quantum model

-The model admits a simple interpretation in the framework of cascaded quantum systems~\cite{Gardiner_1993,Carmichael_1993,Stannigel_2012}.
-Equation~\eqref{eq:master_spin} can be rewritten in the equivalent form
+The model defined by \cref{eq:master_spin} admits a simple interpretation in the framework of cascaded quantum systems~\cite{Gardiner_1993,Carmichael_1993,Stannigel_2012}.
+Cascaded interactions describe unidirectional couplings where one subsystem influences another one but not vice versa.
+The Liouvillian $\mathcal{L}$ defined in Eq.~\eqref{eq:master_spin} can be rewritten in the equivalent form

-The first and second lines each describe cascaded, i.e., unidirectional, quantum interactions from $A$ to $B$ and $B$ to $A$, respectively.
-Cascaded interactions describe one-way couplings where the spins of one species influence those of the other species but not the other way around.
-From Eq.~\eqref{eq:master_casc}, we see that the strength with which species $A$ influences species $B$ is $V_{AB} = V_+ + V_-$ and the strength of $B$'s influence on $A$ is $V_{BA} = V_+ - V_-$, as depicted in \cref{fig:fig1}(a).
+The first and second lines each describe cascaded quantum interactions from $A$ to $B$ and $B$ to $A$, respectively, following the notation of~\cite{Stannigel_2012}.
+Therefore, we see that the strength with which species $A$ influences species $B$ is $V_{AB} = V_+ + V_-$ and the strength of $B$'s influence on $A$ is $V_{BA} = V_+ - V_-$, as depicted in \cref{fig:fig1}(a).
 When the coupling strengths $V_{AB}$ and $V_{BA}$ differ, the interactions are \textit{nonreciprocal}.
-We therefore refer to the parameter $V_- = (V_{AB} - V_{BA})/2$ as nonreciprocal coupling strength and to $V_+ = (V_{AB} + V_{BA})/2$ as reciprocal coupling strength.
+We consequently refer to the parameter $V_- = (V_{AB} - V_{BA})/2$ as nonreciprocal coupling strength and to $V_+ = (V_{AB} + V_{BA})/2$ as reciprocal coupling strength.
+To summarize, by rewriting the master equation~\eqref{eq:master_spin} in the cascaded form of~\cref{eq:master_casc}, we have found that the nonreciprocal coupling originates from the Hamiltonian term of~\cref{eq:master_H_inter}, while the reciprocal coupling stems from dissipative coupling of~\cref{eq:master_L_inter}.